 A different saying about the placement of St Valentine’s Day in the middle of February originates from a festival named Lupercalia.
 Lupercalia was an ancient Roman cultural festival that was considered pagan by the Christian church of Rome.
 The Roman God of agriculture inspired the fertility festival.
 Besides the fertility associated with the harvesting of crops, Lupercalia links to the fertility of the women.
 The customs of the day involved sacrifices of animals, such as a goat and a dog.

-The parts of the sacrificial animal and the sacrificial blood was adorned on by the women because they believed it would enhance their fertility for a said amount of time.
+The women adorned the sacrificial animal parts and the sacrificial blood because they believed it would enhance their fertility for a said amount of time.
 Other customs involved the courtship of men and women for a particular time.
 The nature and spirit of these customs were not considered Christian by the church; hence they placed the Feast of Saint Valentine – a Christian festival – in the middle of February to remove the celebration of Lupercalia from the month.

 Which St. Valentine is celebrated on February 14?